-This is why many industrial engineers often get promoted into management positions.
-For the same reason, industrial and systems engineering is an excellent choice for anyone wanting to run their own business.
+This is why many industrial engineers often get promoted to management positions.
+For the same reason, industrial engineering is an excellent choice for anyone wanting to run their own business.

 Dr. Anita Vila-Parrish

 Former Director of Undergraduate Programs and current Adjunct Professor